Frank LoCascio: 1992 conviction

-Death

-LoCascio tested positive for COVID-19 at the Federal Medical Center, Devens, (where he had been in custody since March 22, 2001), on December 28, 2020.
-Following the completion of medical isolation, and after presenting with no symptoms, he was converted to a status of recovered in accordance with Centers for Disease Control and Prevention guidelines on January 8, 2021.
 LoCascio was placed in the comfort care program at FMC Devens on September 28, 2021, for multiple medical complications.
 He died in prison on October 1, 2021, at the age of 89.

 In the 1996 television movie Gotti, LoCascio is portrayed by actor Raymond Serra.

 In the 1998 two-part television movie Witness to the Mob, LoCascio is portrayed by actor/singer Frankie Valli.